joseph/Monocle/README.md

 In this incarnation at least, Monocle uses a Javascript idiom for defining many of the core classes.
-This is designed to declutter the classes, clarify their API, and reduce dependency problems that would constrain the progress of the project at this early style.
+This is designed to declutter the classes, clarify their API, and reduce dependency problems that would constrain the progress of the project at this early stage.

 Essentially, the constructor function returns not the instance itself, but an object that references the public methods and properties of that object.